 Bear in mind that whether dealing with an estate or not, donated goods worth more than $250 require a receipt from the nonprofit.
 Assets valued at more than $5,000 require a certified appraisal.
 Finally, for charitable events or auctions, remember to deduct the fair market value of what you receive to find the deductible amount; for example, the value of the dinner.

-Finally, Austin touched on charitable contributions out of IRAs.
+Finally, they touched on charitable contributions out of IRAs.
 Taxpayers who are required to take a required minimum distribution but don’t need it can instead use that money toward a charitable deduction.
 When that money is given straight to a charity, the tax bypasses the taxpayer.
-He or she also doesn’t have to worry about itemizing their return.
+They also don’t have to worry about itemizing their return.

 Given the many complexities of year-end tax planning in 2020, it is important for taxpayers to meet with their advisor as soon as possible.
 The closer to year-end, the harder it is to gain a true tax advantage.
 Remember that every situation is unique and may require a different solution than mentioned here.
-Austin, Jennifer, Cody, and the entire Adams Brown tax team are ready to answer your questions.
+The entire Adams Brown tax team are ready to answer your questions.
 Reach out to us today.